BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/README.md

 This BOM is ReleaseCandidate2026-02-05, item types are not expected to change, quantities are not double checked yet
 <br/>
-For 4x1kg changer see .PDF for totals by item groups
+For 4x1kg spool units changer see .PDF for totals by item groups

 <br/>
 <br/>